vitaly-t/custom-string-formatter/README.md

 of using invalid filter names.

-You can override such behavior, by implementing [getDefaultFilter] function inside [IFormattingConfig] to return an alternative filter, which can have various uses, such as:
+You can override such behavior, by implementing [getDefaultFilter] function inside [IFormattingConfig] to return an alternative filter.
+This can have various uses, such as:

 * Support for filter aliases
 * Support for dynamic filters / lazy-loading